Workplace Issues

 The New York Civil Liberties Union can be contacted if you feel your rights are violated.
 Contact them at: 212-607-3339.

-To file a compliant with the NYS Department of Labor regarding the Breastfeeding Workplace Accomodation law or for more information, visit: http://www.labor.ny.gov/formsdocs/wp/LS702.pdf
+To file a complaint with the NYS Department of Labor regarding the Breastfeeding Workplace Accommodation law or for more information, visit: http://www.labor.ny.gov/formsdocs/wp/LS702.pdf

 Resources for Pregnant and Parenting College Students